 Tech inspection will be performed in a dedicated area where only rider and tech officials will be allowed.
 After approved inspection, the participant will be noted on the startlist and is thereby approved for take part in the race.

-All personal equipment must be held separate from others i.e. clothes, food, helmets, tools etc.Only the most necessary will be allowed in the
+All personal equipment must be held separate from others i.e. clothes, food, helmets, tools etc.Only the most necessary will be allowed in the pit.

-Riders may be held digitally where information will be e-mailed to the adress presented by each participant in their entry form.
+Riders breifing may be held digitally where information will be e-mailed to the adress presented by each participant in their entry form.
 It is mandatory information and will be available no later than july 30, 13,00.

-Special rules regarding positioning of vehicles in paddock and pit will apply.
+Special rules regarding positioning of vehicles/scoters in paddock and pit will apply.
 ONLY equipment necessary for conducting the race will be allowed in the pit.

 There will be no food or beverage sold at the race site so bring what You need for Your personal comfort during the event.

-All participants will bring hygenic for their own personal use.
+All participants will bring hygenic alco-gel for their own personal use.

 Facemask is recommended as per national authorities recommendations and should be worn by everybody within the race site.
 Riders with helmets on are excluded.
 Facemask is brought by each participant to be worn as per manufacturers recommendations.